edgeimpulse/example-standalone-inferencing-spresense/README.md

 ### Software

-This project contains an exported version of the `Sony Spresense SDK` and requires following tools:
+This project contains an exported version of the `Sony Spresense SDK` and requires the following tools:

 * [Node.js 12](https://nodejs.org/en/download/) or higher.
 * [Python 3](https://www.python.org/download/releases/3.0/).